jstrausstng/slides/sql-common-mistakes/presentation.md

 ## Sorting with NULL

 * Differs between different vendors
-	* e.g. Oracle sorts NULL to the end, SQL Server to the beginning
+	* E.g. Oracle sorts NULL to the end, SQL Server to the beginning
 	* Can change behavior by using NULLS FIRST (Oracle)

 ----